sorhanp/sorhanp.github.io/_posts/2018-10-26-Keeping on keeping on.markdown

 [wchar_t]: http://www.cplusplus.com/reference/cwchar/wchar_t/
 [utf8everywhere]: http://utf8everywhere.org/

+*Update Oct 27, 2018: Noticed that I got loops bit mixed up during site building and showed picture claiming, that do while and for are almost the same.
+It is fixed now on this blog post.*

 After last blog post I have kept “attending” [C++ Tutorial for Complete Beginners][beginnerscpp] course.
 During my studies I have found out that I still have the ability to think like a programmer.
 Meaning, that I have been able to do much more than is required on current lesson and expand my learning with things from the past. <!--more--> For example, when there was lesson about conditions where the lecturer suggested, that after his you should try to do program that does certain [multiplication table][multiplytable] using an [C++ standard array][array] and set values.
 Instead of hard coding the values to the code itself, I wrote a little program that asks from user how long multiplication table is needed and what number should be multiplied.
 Example code is below:

 {% highlight cpp %}